taufik-nurrohman/range-slider/README.md

 Folks
 -----

-> **Update 2016/07/21:** Is now support touch/mobile devices by default.
+> **Update 2016/07/21:** Is now has support for touch devices by default.

- - Added support for touch/mobile devices by @beard86 &rarr; [link](https://github.com/beard86/simple-custom-range-slider)
+ - Added support for touch devices by @beard86 → [link](https://github.com/beard86/simple-custom-range-slider)